OfficeDev/outlook-dev-docs/docs/actionable-messages/actionable-email-dev-dashboard.md

 Self-service of registrations is available for registrations that use the following scopes.

 - **My mailbox**: The registration request is auto-approved for your own mailbox.
-This will enable actionable emails from your service sent to you own mailbox.
+This will enable actionable emails from your service sent to your own mailbox.
 - **My organization**: This registration request will be sent to your organization's administrators with **Exchange administrator** or **Global administrator** permissions.
 Any administrator with those permissions receive an email with submission details and will be able to review and approve your request.

 Once the submission is approved, whether auto-approved or by your administrator, it will take up to an hour for the registration to take effect.